Mark Durnan

-Mark Durnan (born 28 November 1992) is a Scottish professional footballer who plays as a defender for club Dumbarton.
-Durnan has previously played for St Johnstone, Queen of the South, Dundee United, Dunfermline Athletic, Falkirk and Alloa Athletic, as well as Arbroath, Stranraer and Elgin City on loan.
+Mark Durnan (born 28 November 1992) is a Scottish professional footballer whoplays as a defender for Johnstone Burgh.

+He has previously played for St Johnstone, Queen of the South, Dundee United, Dunfermline Athletic, Falkirk, Alloa Athletic and Dumbarton, as well as Arbroath, Stranraer and Elgin City on loan.

 Career

 Early career

-Durnan started his career in the youth system at Clyde before moving to St Johnstone in 2008 but in his time at the Perth club, Durnan failed to have a first-team appearance.
+Durnan started his career in the youth system at Clyde before moving to St Johnstone in 2008 but in his time at the Perth club, he failed to have a first-team appearance.
 Whilst at the Saints, Durnan went out on loan to various clubs.
-In August 2010, Durnan moved out on loan to Arbroath.
-On 23 August 2011, Durnan was loaned out to Stranraer for one month and on 11 January 2012, Durnan was loaned out to Elgin City for the remainder of that season.
+In August 2010, he moved out on loan to Arbroath.
+On 23 August 2011, Durnan was loaned out to Stranraer for one month and on 11 January 2012, he was loaned out to Elgin City for the remainder of that season.

 Queen of the South

 On 25 July 2012, Durnan signed for Dumfries club Queen of the South, signing a one-year contract.
 In his first season at the club Queens won the 2012–13 Scottish Second Division title and the Scottish Challenge Cup.
-On 19 April 2013, Durnan signed a new one-year contract with the Doonhamers.
+On 19 April 2013, he signed a new one-year contract with the Doonhamers.
 At the end of that season, Durnan was one of six Queens players named in the PFA Scotland 2012–13 Second Division Team of the Year.
-On 7 January 2014, Durnan extended his contract with the Dumfries club.
+On 7 January 2014, he extended his contract with the Dumfries club.

 Dundee United

 In June 2015, Durnan signed a three-year contract with Dundee United.
-Durnan scored his first goal for the club on 23 January 2016 in a 5–1 win over Kilmarnock.
+He scored his first goal for the club on 23 January 2016 in a 5–1 win over Kilmarnock.
 Durnan spent three seasons at Tannadice, before being released by the Terrors in May 2018.